cc-hpc-itwm/gpispace/doc/intern/logging_v2.md

   installed for the gui stream, can be implemented at a later point
 * we provide more data in the gui messages, so more information can be shown in gantt, including in- and output
-* logging from expressions is possible, specific expressions can be tagged to fire gantt events
+* logging from expressions is not possible, since there likely is no real use for it (no application that really had a module call for logging only existed).
+For debugging, expression tracing is probably enough.

 * dirks wish for splitting logs into multiple files per jobs is not handled. this implies dynamic sink reconfiguration on the global